-The University of Cambridge Department of Haematology is located on the Cambridge University Hospitals campus with laboratories in the Cambridge Institute for Medical Research, the Medical Research Council Laboratory of Molecular Biology and NHS National Blood and Transplant, which contains the Transfusion Medicine and the Diagnostics Development Unit.
-The Head of Department is Professor Tony Green.
+The University of Cambridge Department of Haematology is located at the Cambridge Biomedical Campus and the Wellcome Trust Genome Campus.
+It has laboratories in the Jeffrey Cheah Biomedical Centre, the Cambridge Institute for Medical Research, NHS Blood and Transplant Blood Centre and the Wellcome Sanger Institute.
+The Head of Department is Professor Brian Huntly.

 The department has four main goals:

 - To provide education in medical aspects of haematology to undergraduate scientists and medical students.